-William Laud, the son of a prosperous merchant, was born in Reading in 1573.
+William Laud, the son of a prosperous merchant, was born in Reading on 7th October 1573.
 He was educated at Reading Grammar School and St. John's College, Oxford.
 Laud was ordained in 1601 and soon made it clear he was sympathetic to Roman Catholics and hostile to the growing Puritan movement.

 With the support of a rich patron, George Villiers, 1st Duke of Buckingham, Laud made steady progress in the Church and was appointed archdeacon of Huntingdon (1615), dean of Gloucester (1616), Bishop of St. Davids (1621), Bishop of Bath and Wells (1626), Bishop of London (1628) and finally Archbishop of Canterbury in 1633.